MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 - Using credentials in DSC Configuration blocks
 - Using the **ConfigurationData** parameter with a DSC Configuration
 - Using the `Node` keyword in a DSC Configuration
-- Using nested DSC Configurations (composite DSC Configurations)
+- Using composite DSC Configurations (DSC Configurations that nest another DSC Configuration inside them)

 <!-- Reference Links -->